 "Where there really is a worrying change is in the apparent amount of cocaine being transited through the country," Ojeda added.

-Ecuadorian groups handle the business of microtrafficking, but are also involved in the transnational drug business, security analyst Ricardo Camacho told InSight Crime.
-"So to speak, the Mexicans and the Colombians are the owners of the business, but the Ecuadorians are the labor force," he said.
-"The Ecuadorians are the ones driving the trucks, loading the containers, guarding the drug shipments."
+Ecuadorean groups handle the business of microtrafficking, but are also involved in the transnational drug business, security analyst Ricardo Camacho told InSight Crime.
+"So to speak, the Mexicans and the Colombians are the owners of the business, but the Ecuadoreans are the labor force," he said.
+"The Ecuadoreans are the ones driving the trucks, loading the containers, guarding the drug shipments."

 Indeed, it appears that while Ecuador's internal drug trade has grown slightly, and is bringing in sizable profits at a local level, the country primarily remains a launch pad for the international export of cocaine, rather than a consumer country.
 However, this internal drug market could expand much faster if traffickers continue to use the country as a key transshipment point.
 And, as the transnational drug trade is primarily controlled by foreign groups such as the Sinaloa Cartel, the most effective approach to controlling Ecuador's microtrafficking business in the long term may be via an aggressive law enforcement campaign against these foreign groups, rather than by targeting local organizations.